Explore UCD

 Upon completion of the module, the student will be able to:

-- Describe the use of the major classes of biomaterials (e.g. metals / alloys, ceramics / glasses, natural / synthetic / stimuli responsive polymers and composites thereof) in medical device, pharmaceutical, tissue engineering and regenerative medicine sectors.
+ Describe the use of the major classes of materials (e.g. metals / alloys, ceramics / glasses, natural / synthetic / stimuli responsive polymers and composites thereof) in medical device, pharmaceutical, tissue engineering, regenerative medicine, cell culture technologies sectors.

-- Specify suitable methods for biophysical, biochemical and biological characterisation of implantable medical devices for a specific clinical indication.
+ Specify suitable methods for biophysical, biochemical and biological characterisation of implantable medical devices / advanced therapy medicinal products / cell culture technologies products for a specific clinical indication.

-- Appreciate important ethical considerations in different areas of medical device development.
+ Appreciate important ethical, equality, diversity and inclusion considerations in different areas of biomaterials / medical device / tissue engineering / regenerative medicine sectors.

 Indicative Module Content:

-- Definitions of biomaterials, biocompatibility, advanced therapy medicinal products, personalised medicine, etc.
+ Definitions of biomaterials, biocompatibility, advanced therapy medicinal products.

-- Discussions on ethical issues associated with biomaterials development
+ Discussion on ethical issues associated with biomaterials development.

 Student Effort Hours: